NebulousLabs/Sia/doc/api/Renter.md

 renewwindow // block height

-// Max download speed permitted, speed provide in bytes per second
+// Max download speed permitted, speed provide in bytes per second maxdownloadspeed
-// setting is not persisted and will be reset by a shutdown maxdownloadspeed

-// Max upload speed permitted, speed provide in bytes per second
+// Max upload speed permitted, speed provide in bytes per second maxuploadspeed
-// setting is not persisted and will be reset by a shutdown maxuploadspeed

 // Stream cache size specifies how many data chunks will be cached while